bmbrands/moodle-format_mawang/README.md

 ## 5. Global Settings

-The Couthino course format has several global settings that administrators can configure:
+The Mawang course format has several global settings that administrators can configure:

 - **Show backlink in activities**
   - Setting: `format_mawang | cmbacklink`